xmdbro/xmdbro/README.md

 &nbsp;

 ## online relationships aren't real
-You are wasting your time
+You are wasting your time.

 hello im a sads person with a anime avatar, i have nine friends and i link my equally as degenerate significant other on my profile with a unicode heart my name is minimalistic and ominous, if you insult me, i'll dox you and then bask in my silent glory